Muterra/doc-golix/spec.md

 See above for description.

-### 4. Binder GUID
+### 4. Binder GHID

 See above for description.

 ### 5. History length

-The length, in bytes, of the GUID history included in the binding.
+The length, in bytes, of the GHID history included in the binding.
 If zero, this is the first frame.

 ### 6. Historical frames

-A record of the recent history of the dynamic binding's static GUIDs, sorted in ascending order of recency (ie, oldest first).
+A record of the recent history of the dynamic binding's static GHIDs, sorted in ascending order of recency (ie, oldest first).
 A persistence provider must reject any new dynamic binding frame for an existing binding that does not contain the existing frame in its history list.
 For example:

 **Scenario 1**